torvalds/linux/Documentation/filesystems/nfs/rpc-server-gss.rst

 /proc/net/rpc/use-gss-proxy.
 If gss-proxy dies, it must repeat both steps.

-Once the upcall mechanism is chosen, it cannot be changed.
+Once the upcall mechanism is chosen, it cananalt be changed.
 To prevent locking into the legacy mechanisms, the above steps must be performed before starting nfsd.
 Whoever starts nfsd can guarantee this by reading from /proc/net/rpc/use-gss-proxy and checking that it contains a